|Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details.|

 Also, it is possible to get the length of an array with the Collection Array Count module:

-With Array Compounds, it is possible to significantly reduce complexity in a compound, especially when using arrays in collections.
+With Array Compounds, it is possible to significantly reduce the complexity of a compound, especially when using arrays in collections.

 For example in the following simple bar data visualization, instead of having a Collection Scalar module for each item in an array, like here: